andygimma/csv_exercise/README.txt

+to run

+$ ruby main.rb

+main functions

+ParserModule.get_stat_by_team(stat_rows, headers, year, stat_name, team_name)
+- year, stat_name and team_name can be changed to provide a variety of statistics

+ParserModule.stat_leader(stat_rows, headers, year, stat_name, league, leader_is_highest)
+- year, stat_name, league and leader_is_highest can be changed.
+- leader_is_highest is a boolean set to true when a higher number represents a better outcome.
+HR for instance.
+It would be false for stats like pitching ERA.

+ParserModule.get_stat_increase_leader(stat_rows, headers, year1, year2, stat_name, years_ascending)
+- year1, year2, stat_name and years_ascending can be changed
+- years_ascending is a boolean.
+The only assumption made in creating this application was that the CSV would be in order by name, and by year.
+The year can be ascending or descending, and can be recognized by setting this boolean. years_ascending is set to false by default, because simply because this csv file was created that way

 Assumptions: All requests currently are based on data in the hitting file.
 Future requests of the system will require data from a pitching file as well.
 Consider this in the design.

 Requirements: When the application is run, use the provided data and calculate the following results and write them to STDOUT.